hasindu2008/f5c/README.md

 Building from the Github repository additionally requires `autoreconf` which can be installed on Ubuntu using `sudo apt-get install autoconf automake`.

 Other building options are detailed [here](https://hasindu2008.github.io/f5c/docs/building).
-Instruction to build a docker image is detailed [here](https://hasindu2008.github.io/f5c/docs/docker).
+Instructions to build a docker image and conda installation are detailed [here](https://hasindu2008.github.io/f5c/docs/misc-install).

 ### NVIDIA CUDA support